Nicola1971/IndexNow/README.md

 **Exclude Templates by id (comma separated)**: A list of templates id to exclude from sending to IndexNow

-**Enable documents sent and errors logs**: Check the sending result and log the message
+**Enable documents sent and errors logs**: Check the sending result and log the message to Evo Events Log

-**Enable documents excluded logs**: Send excluded documents report to logs (by doc id, template or disabled Tv)
+**Enable documents excluded logs**: Send info about excluded documents report to logs (doc id, template id and Tv value)